stknohg/PSBanner/README.md

 Install-Module -Name PSBanner -Scope CurrentUser
 ```

-:exclamation: This software is supported Windows Desktop Edition only.
+* This module is supported Windows only.

 ## Usage